Budget Trip to Chicago: 8 Tips for a Money-Saving Vacation

 Free Festivals and Events

-Chicago is home to numerous free events and festivals throughout the year.
-If you plan to visit Chicago on a budget, try planning your trip around one of the many free events, such as:
+Discover the budget-friendly side of the Windy City with cheap Chicago vacations.
+The city is home to numerous free concerts, events, and festivals throughout the year.
+If you plan to enjoy on a budget, try planning your trip around one of the many free events, such as:

 - Chicago Blues Festival (June)